DataHearth/blog/content/articles/rust-baremetal.md

 summary: Create a freestanding binary with Rust
 categories:
   - Programming
-params:
 tags:
-    - Rust
+- rust
 - baremetal
 ---

 Most Linux software and libraries rely on the [`GNU C Library`](https://en.wikipedia.org/wiki/GNU_C_Library) (glibc for short).
 It's a marvel of engineering created by Roland McGrath in 1987 and incorporated into the GNU Project.
 It's well known for its integration in the [GNU/Linux](https://en.wikipedia.org/wiki/Linux) operating system.
 As one of the most renowned C libraries (and software libraries), many projects rely on it: operating systems, languages, applications, libraries, etc.